disanza-franck/Swiss-Commute/README.md

 - [Matplotlib](https://matplotlib.org/)

 ## Data Sources
-### GeoJSON File for Swiss Regions
+### GeoJSON File for Swiss Cantons
-The GeoJSON file for Swiss regions can be obtained from [Cartography Vectors](https://cartographyvectors.com/map/1522-switzerland-with-regions).
+The GeoJSON file for Swiss cantons can be obtained from [Cartography Vectors](https://cartographyvectors.com/map/1522-switzerland-with-regions).
 Download and place the GeoJSON file in the appropriate directory of this project.

 ### Daily Commute Dataset
 The dataset containing daily commute information is obtained from the Swiss Federal Statistical Office (BFS) and can be found at [BFS Dataset](https://www.bfs.admin.ch/bfs/fr/home/statistiques/catalogues-banques-donnees/tableaux.assetdetail.24025445.html).
 Download the dataset and place it in the data directory of this project.